shailesh1729/tisp/README.md

 numerical optimization based algorithms for signal processing.

-The book is hosted at [convex.indigits.com](https://convex.indigits.com).
+The notes are hosted at [convex.indigits.com](https://convex.indigits.com).

 The topics covered include: